gambhirmp/personalsite/content/_index.md

 ## <span style="color: rgb(227,5,173); font-size: 25px;">Non-Academic Interests</span>

 My main extra-academia passions are in the performing arts!
 I'm the president of Penn's first and only comedy a capella group, [Penn Six](https://www.instagram.com/pennsixacapella/) (or Pennsylvania Six Five-Thousand).
 One of my greatest joys is to write and perform both a capella arrangements and comedy skits with these beautiful people.
-I am also an intermittent beginner guitar player, and an avid (and passionate) singer of musical theater soundtracks in my car and elsewhere.
+I am also an intermittent beginner guitar player, and a frequent (and passionate) singer of musical theater soundtracks in my car and elsewhere.

 ---